laravel-enso/documentation/docs/frontend/accessories.md

 } from '@enso-ui/accessories/bulma';
 ```

-Note that this package has a couple of other dependencies.
+Note that this package has a couple of external dependencies.
-Read [here](https://docs.laravel-enso.com/frontend/) for more info.
+Read [here](https://docs.laravel-enso.com/frontend/#other-dependencies) for more info.

 ## Usage